GloDroidCommunity/pine64-pinephone/README.md

 To flash Android on eMMC, use *deploy-sd-for.emmc.img*

 ### Step 2
+Ensure you have installed the adb package: ```$ sudo apt install adb``` (required to set up udev rules)
-Insert recovery sdcard into the target board.
+Insert recovery sdcard into the phone.
 Connect the phone and your PC using a typec cable.
 Power up the phone.
+Blue LED indicates that the phone is in bootloader mode, and you can proceed with flashing.

 ### Step 3
-Ensure you have installed the adb package: ```$ sudo apt install adb``` (required to set up udev rules)
 Run .*/flash-sd.sh* utility for flashing Android to sdcard or *./flash-emmc.sh* for flashing Android to eMMC

 *After several minutes flashing should complete, and Android should boot*